Artist, Performer, Singer, Writer, Curator, Educator, and… Your Ally!

-Delving into her creative self propelled Bara Sapir to create a body of art and a number of workshops and programs she taught at universities, retreat centers, art centers, and galleries.
-Her multi-disciplinary approach is informed by reading text, meditation, and emmersing into the zone.
-She is an illustrator, designer of interactive children’s exhibits for New York City museums, shows her work in galleries, and teaches domestically and abroad.
-She holds Masters degrees from Jewish Theological Seminary (Education) and the University of Michigan (Art History and a BFA in Fine Arts) and certification in Hypnotism, Neuro-linguistic Programming, Integrated Life Coaching, Counseling, and Reiki.
+Delving into her creativity propelled Bara Sapir to create a body of art and a number of workshops and programs that she taught at universities, retreat centers, art centers, and galleries.
+Her multidisciplinary approach is informed by reading texts, meditation, and immersing into the zone.
+She is an illustrator and designer of interactive children’s exhibits for New York City museums who shows her work in galleries and teaches domestically and abroad.
+She holds Master’s degrees from the Jewish Theological Seminary (Education) and the University of Michigan (Art History and a BFA in Fine Arts) and certifications in hypnotism, Neuro-linguistic Programming, Integrated Life Coaching, counseling, and Reiki.

 She sees creative expression as a potent process of staying present in the moment.
-She creates ritual, performance art, music and artistic methods that encourage participants to experience a personal and communal journey.
+She creates rituals, performance art, music, and artistic methods that encourage participants to experience a personal and communal journey.
 She was art director for Zeek: A Jewish Journal of Thought and Culture, for eight years.

-Sapir draws from academic, eccumenical, and art historical sources to innovate effective workshops and private creative coaching sessions designed to develop skills, break through barriers, and facilitate a birthing of ones spirituality through creative expression.
-Her work is eclectic, whereby a participant may be guided through literature and text study, emmerse in sound or movement, and journal or engage in a community council, to stir ones expression.
-Sapir’s programs are distinguished by interdisciplinary mediums, celebrate multiple learning styles, and easily adapt to intergenerational and/or varying age groups.
+Sapir draws from academic, ecumenical, and art history sources to innovate effective workshops and private, creative coaching sessions designed to develop skills, break through barriers, and facilitate a birthing of ones spirituality through creative expression.
+Her work is eclectic, whereby a participant may be guided through literature and text study, immerse in sound or movement, and journal or engage in a community council, to stir one’s expression.
+Sapir’s programs are distinguished by interdisciplinary mediums, which celebrate multiple learning styles and easily adapt to intergenerational and/or varying age groups.
 She enjoys collaborative teaching experiences with other experts in various fields.

 Samples of workshops:

-Bara is commissioned as artist in residence or through one-off progams and designs creative experiences based on the mission of the groups or organization.
+Bara is commissioned as artist in residence or through one-off progams and designs creative experiences based on the mission of the group or organization.

 - image of God